kfilyk/petri/README.md

 # INSTRUCTIONS

-1: Right-click on the html file, and use Firefox as the browser to run the program (runs faster than safari/chrome/IE).
-You may have to zoom out a little, by going to the Firefox menu and clicking View-> Zoom -> Zoom Out.
+1: Open the html file in Firefox. (runs faster than safari/chrome/IE).
+You may have to zoom out, by going to the Firefox menu and clicking View-> Zoom -> Zoom Out.

 2: Click "NEW RANDOM 100" to generate a random assortment of creatures.
 Creatures "eat" the colors red, green, and blue, subtracting them from terrain tiles.
 Creatures may evolve the ability to sense and eat/interact with each other.